TheGiftson/python-learning-platform/SETUP_GUIDE.md

-# 🚀 Setup Guide - Learn Python with Giftson
+# 🚀 Setup Guide - Learn Python with TheGiftson

 Complete step-by-step guide to get the platform running on your machine.